How to Build a Strong Brand in 10 Steps

 Strong brands like Apple and CocaCola have a core foundation for whatever branding they undertake and this core foundation is what has guided them into becoming the world class brands that they are.

-1: Determine Your Why and How
+1) Determine Your Why and How

 Successful brands have a set of defined values, or guiding principles that appeal to their target audience(s) enough to get them to buy.
-These values are essentially the brand’s purpose.
-To create a clear brand purpose, you should answer the following questions
+These values are essentially the Brand’s Purpose To create a clear brand purpose, you should answer the following questions

-3. How is our brand different?
+2. How is my brand different?

 No you are not knowing your competitors so you can copy them verbatim.
 No no no. You are knowing your competitors so you can learn from them and refine your approach from those lessons.
 In fact, read this paragraph again and replace competitors with mentors.

 Identify at least 2 main classifications of people who would be your ideal customers.
 These classifications are called buyer personas.
-They are essentially a list of characteristics of those you believe would be interested in buying from you.
-Identifying demographic variables like age, sex, education and profession and then layer in psycho-social variables like hobbies, motivators, favourite brands, personality traits, life philosophy, etc. is a good place to start.
+They are essentially a list of characteristics of those you believe would be interested in buying from you Identifying demographic variables like age, sex, education and profession and then layer in psycho-social variables like hobbies, motivators, favorite brands, personality traits, life philosophy, etc. is a good place to start.
 These buyer personas will then guide your brand messaging and marketing efforts over time

 Buyer Persona Target Audience Can Help You Build a Strong Brand